Reviews You Can Rely On

 Now that you are familiar with your options, here are a few considerations that may make it easier for you to narrow them down:

 • Does it make sense to own more than one tent? - You can take one tent on different camp trips, but you will likely make some sacrifices.
-For example, if you split your time between backpacking and car camping, you can probably get away with owning just a backpacking tent.
-However, you will either sacrifice the comfort and space of a bigger tent when car camping or pack more weight than is necessary when doing overnights on the trail.
-If you want to truly get the best use out of your tent and the best experience out of your trip, it is worth considering owning different tents for different occasions.
+For example, if you split your time between backpacking and campground camping, you can get away with owning just a backpacking tent.
+However, you will either sacrifice the comfort and space of a bigger tent when camping or pack more weight than is necessary when doing overnights on the trail.
+If you truly want to get the best use out of your tent and the best experience out of your trip, it is worth considering owning different tents for different occasions.

 Conclusion